Saint David's Synthesized

 - Art classes in painting, drawing, woodworking, and pottery in 4 dedicated art rooms

-- Music program includes First Orchestra (Grades 1 through 3), Philharmonic Ensemble (Grades 4 through 8) which performs at Carnegie Hall and Avery Fisher Hall, Chamber Singers (Grades 4 through 8), Recorder Consorts (Grades 6 through 8), and opportunities for individual instruction
+- Music program includes First Orchestra (Grades 1 through 3), Philharmonic and Percussion Ensembles (Grades 4 through 8), Chamber Singers (Grades 4 through 8), Recorder Consorts (Grades 6 through 8), and opportunities for individual instruction

 - School-wide Art and Music Festivals held in winter and spring